exsat-network/exsat-client/README.md

 #### Step 2: Verify Node.js Version

-Current version had been tested on Nodejs v20.15.1, it's not guaranteed it works well on other Nodejs versions.
+Current version had been tested on Node.js v20.15.1, it's not guaranteed it works well on other Node.js versions.

 1. If Node.js is installed, ensure that the version is `20.15.1` or higher.
 2. If the installed version is lower than `20.15.1` or Node.js is not installed, proceed to the installation steps below.